knutley/personal_AdJUST/README.md

 ## Overview

-The 'pipeline.txt' file included in the repository documents the full pipeline architecture -- from corpus construction through model fine-tuning to corpus-level classification -- necessary for replication.
-This document offers a more in-depth explanation of that architecture.
+This repository documents the full pipeline architecture — from corpus construction through model fine-tuning to corpus-level classification — necessary to replicate "AdJUST Project: Policy Paradigms in EU Public Bodies" (Green, Dumas & Nutley, submitted to Nature Climate Change). pipeline.txt provides the file-level directory map; this document explains the methodology behind each stage.

+Large intermediate/output files (full corpus with text, scored corpus, final classified corpus, and fine-tuned model checkpoints) are not stored in this repository due to size constraints.
+They are archived on Zenodo with a permanent DOI — see Data and Model Availability below.

 ## Project Objectives

 - Construct a corpus of EU pre-legislative documents filtered for environmental policy relevance (broader than climate policy relevance)
 - Manually annotate a representative subsample to identify climate policy paradigms (neoclassical economics, green growth, evolutionary economics, post-growth)
 - Develop and apply computational classification methods (ensemble inclusive of ClimateBERT, DeBERTa-v1, ESG-BERT, FinBERT, RoBERTa-base, and SciBERT) to classify paradigms across the full corpus
-- Use LLMs (GPT-4o and Llama 3.3) to benchmark ensemble results
+- Use few-shot prompting of two frontier LLMs (GPT-4o and Llama 3.3) to benchmark ensemble results
-- Perform a battery of robustness tests
+- Perform a battery of robustness tests (individual-model comparison, LLM prompt sensitivity, Just Transition lexical filtering)
 - Analyse paradigm distribution patterns to assess EU policy coherence and identify tensions between economic and climate priorities

 ## Technical Approach